 - Finally, University of Arizona Bootcamps has design, web dev, and data courses online and on campus.

 How does DesignerUp compare to Pathrise?

 DesignerUp is an online bootcamp that offers courses for people who want to develop the skills to become a designer from scratch.
-At Pathrise, fellows in our program should already have some background in their field of interest so that they can participate fully in our workshops, which prepare students for the questions they will see in their technical interviews.
+At Pathrise, fellows in our program should already have some background in their field of interest.
+This is so that they can participate fully in our workshops, which prepare students for the questions they will see in their technical interviews.

 Pathrise helps you land the best possible job.
-Our mentors have years of experience on both sides of the hiring table and fellows receive 1-on-1 support every step of the way.
+Our mentors have years of experience on both sides of the hiring table.
+Fellows receive 1-on-1 support every step of the way.
 Pathrise focuses on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, reverse recruiting lessons, and negotiation guidance.

-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled whenever job-seekers need them.
+Our program is flexible.
+There are only 2-4 hours of sessions per week.
+Fellows can schedule 1-on-1 sessions whenever they need them.
 Our curriculum is personalized to address each fellow’s specific needs.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share agreement means that fellows don’t pay anything until they starting working at a job they love and we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps students land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to get help with the technical and behavioral interviews or any other aspect of the job search, join Pathrise.